Peter Laviolette: Washington Capitals

 On September 15, 2020, Laviolette was named head coach of the Washington Capitals, replacing the recently fired Todd Reirden.

 On April 14, 2023, Laviolette and the Capitals mutually agreed to part ways after the team missed the playoffs for the first time since the 2013–14 season and finished with a below-.500 win percentage.

 New York Rangers

 On June 13, 2023, the New York Rangers hired Laviolette as head coach, replacing Gerard Gallant.
 In his first year, Laviolette led the Rangers to a 55–23–4 record, winning the Presidents' Trophy, also becoming the first head coach in NHL history to guide six different teams to the Stanley Cup playoffs.
 The following season, the Rangers failed to qualify for the playoffs, and Laviolette was subsequently fired on April 19, 2025.

+Los Angeles Kings

+On June 9, 2026, Laviolette was named head coach of the Los Angeles Kings, replacing D. J. Smith.

 International

 On February 26, 2020, Laviolette was named head coach of the United States men's national team.